KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown when no matching principal object could be found with the specified parameters.

-    throw [System.DirectoryServices.AccountManagement.NoMatchingPrincipalException]::New("This exception is thrown when no matching principal object could be found with the specified parameters.")
+    throw [System.DirectoryServices.AccountManagement.NoMatchingPrincipalException]::New('This exception is thrown when no matching principal object could be found with the specified parameters.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.AccountManagement.NoMatchingPrincipalException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.AccountManagement.NoMatchingPrincipalException.aspx)